 eventually painted the authorities into a corner as reports of so-called "copy-cat"

 As you examine this case carefully, you're going to discover there's much more to

 the events surrounding Cobain's death than what you've been told.

-Criminal conspiracy is defined as an agreement between two or more people to commit a crime or to perpetrate an illegal act.
+Criminal conspiracy is defined as an agreement between two or more persons to commit a crime or to perpetrate an illegal act."Conspiracies" are very real.

 Conspiracy crimes that are federal can include conspiracy to engage in criminal activity such as money laundering, conspiracy to violate federal laws, or conspiracy to manufacture drugs or weapons.

 Conspiracy charges in state court are very similar, but there are many more crimes that will give rise to state conspiracy charges.
 While intent is key in any federal conspiracy case, only general intent to violate the law is necessary.
 Proof of the defendant's specific intent to violate the law is not needed, only an agreement to engage in an illegal act.

 So according to the legal definition described above, there are literally thousands of true "conspiracies" committed every single day of every single year across the United States alone, plus many more thousands around the world.

 Ask any police officer or prosecuting attorney.